-The primary assets in which the Company will invest will be equities and other transferable securities.
-The Company may also invest in eligible alternatives (e.g. gold and commodities) via permitted instruments, fixed income investments (e.g. corporate and government bonds), approved money market instruments, deposits, cash and near cash investments and derivatives.
+The primary assets in which the Company will invest will be equities, fixed income investments (e.g. corporate and government bonds) and other transferable securities.
+The Company may also invest in eligible alternatives (e.g. property, infrastructure, commodities) via permitted instruments, money market instruments, deposits, cash and near cash investments and derivatives.

-Between 50%-100% of the Company's exposure will be gained through the use of collective investment vehicles (regulated and unregulated and including exchange traded funds and investment trusts).
-A significant proportion of the collective investment vehicles which the Company may invest in may be collective investment vehicles managed or operated by the ACD, the Investment Adviser or an associate of the ACD or Investment Adviser.
-The allocation to collective investment vehicles will vary within the range of 50%-100% depending on markets and to take advantage of geographical expertise available via funds.
+Between 50%-100% of the Company's exposure will be gained through the use of collective investment vehicles (regulated and unregulated, including those managed or operated by the ACD, the Investment Manager or an associate of the ACD or Investment Manager), exchange traded funds and investment trusts.
+The allocation to collective investment vehicles will vary within the range of 50%-100% depending on the markets and to take advantage of geographical expertise available via funds.
 All other exposure will be attained from direct investments.

-At times, during times of market volatility, the Company may choose to hold a significant amount in cash.
-The Investment Adviser selects assets that in combination will attempt to achieve the Company's return whilst offering a portfolio that is diversified by geography, sector and asset class.
+At times, during times of market volatility, the Company may hold a significant amount in cash.
+The Investment Manager selects assets that in combination will attempt to achieve the Company's return whilst offering a portfolio that is diversified by geography, sector and asset class.
 The proportion of the Company invested in different asset classes will vary over time in response to the economic and market environment.

-The Investment Adviser's process entails the selection and blending of high quality and liquid assets from a global universe.
+The Investment Manager's process entails the selection and blending of high quality and liquid assets from a global universe.
 These include investments (directly into securities and indirectly via specialist managers) in sectors and strategies to obtain returns from both capital and income.
-Other than the equity class, the Company invests, whether directly or indirectly via collective investment vehicles, in assets that generate regular cash flows, such as property and loans and bonds issued by governments or corporates.
+Other than the equity class, the Company invests in assets that generate regular cash flows, such as infrastructure and property and loans and bonds issued by governments or corporates.